AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/index.md

 <InlineAlert variant="info" slots="text"/>

 Effective August 31, 2023: ACP iOS SDKs, Flutter for ACP, React Native for ACP, Cordova, and Xamarin SDKs will no longer be supported.
-Refer [here](./resources/acp-end-of-support.md) for more information.
+Refer to [ACP SDKs end-of-support](./resources/acp-end-of-support.md) for more information.

 <InlineAlert variant="info" slots="text"/>